-It wasn’t until the next school year that the Ohio High School Athletic Association, as well as the MAC, began to recognize girl’s sports at the varsity level.
-The MAC added volleyball, basketball, and track and field to their athletic line up.
+It wasn’t until the next school year that the Ohio High School Athletic Association, as well as the MAC, began to recognize girls’ sports at the varsity level.
+The MAC added the following girls’ sports, volleyball, basketball, and track and field as conference sports.
 Following the 1977-78 school year, Ansonia and Bradford elected to drop out of the conference, leaving the MAC with just six schools.
 Beginning in the fall of 1977, Fort Recovery, Mendon-Union, and New Knoxville joined in all varsity sports except for football, as none of the schools fielded a team.
 Prior to the kickoff of the 1982-83 school year, Delphos St. John’s was invited and accepted membership into the league.
-In addition that year, girl’s cross country was added as a varsity sport.
+In addition, that year, girls’ cross country was added as a conference sport.

 Special thanks to Robb Hemmelgarn for writing this summary of the history of the Midwest Athletic Conference.